F. Scott Fitzgerald was right… ?

 A veritable deluge of Namibian online shopping sites offering a ‘local-is-lekker’ consumer experience emerged, as it seemed, overnight.
 But good intentions didn’t get them very far when minimal thought or expertise went into their design and most fell away just as quickly as they had sprung up.

-Marketing ‘Sew Good’ products with an online shopping platform gives customers a much better opportunity to view and compare products than we can achieve by posting them on Facebook and Instagram.
+Marketing ‘Sew Good Namibia’ products with an online shopping platform gives customers a much better opportunity to view and compare products than we can achieve by posting them on Facebook and Instagram.

-Our statistics with regard to the medical impacts of the pandemic show that we have been the lucky ones so far, relatively speaking.
+Our statistics with regard to the medical impacts of the pandemic show that we have been the lucky ones so far, relatively speaking (2026 update: this wasn’t to last, unfortunately).
 But the economy was already in extremis before 2020 and the figures for businesses shuttered and people retrenched as coronavirus delivered the coup de grâce are far less salutary.

 Many consumers, here and worldwide, pivoted towards purchasing locally sourced products last year – by force of circumstance as borders closed to imports, yet also by choice.
-But the ‘Good for Namibia’ initiative that was already established – the ‘Sew Good’ project – as well as others that were ready to launch have been victims of the diminishing purchasing power of the nation as every household found itself affected, in one way or another, by the need to scrimp and save for the long haul.
-The income from the sewing work is still enough to make a difference for the craftswomen, and we have even taken on another producer recently, but our sales have inevitably plateaued.
+But the ‘Good for Namibia’ initiative that was already established – the ‘Sew Good Namibia‘ project – as well as others that were ready to launch have been victims of the diminishing purchasing power of the nation as every household found itself affected, in one way or another, by the need to scrimp and save for the long haul.
+The income from the sewing work is still enough to make a difference for the craftswomen of the co-operative, and we have even taken on another producer recently, but our sales have inevitably plateaued.

 I continue to admire and celebrate the young Namibians (and a few not-so-young!) who are flexing their entrepreneurial muscles and adapting their business models to the straitened times.
 As well as those that are moving towards, and embracing, the concept of sustainable use of our precious resources.
 You only have to spend half an hour on Instagram to see that their hustle is being rewarded.

-The creative women of ‘Sew Good’ continue to explore new ideas while waiting for our old markets to revivify.
-I am still hopeful that at some point too, when hotels begin filling up again, I can launch a long-incubating recycled soap enterprise.
-Namibia is officially ‘open’ (if you can just jump through a million hoops!) and we look forwards to the time in the not-to-distant future when we can share the bounteous year that nature has gifted us with our international tourist friends, too.
+The creative women of ‘Sew Good Namibia’ continue to explore new ideas while waiting for our old markets to revivify.
+I am still hopeful that at some point too, when hotels begin filling up again, I can launch a long-incubating recycled soap enterprise: ‘Good and Clean’.
+Namibia is officially ‘open’ (if you can just jump through a million bureaucratic hoops!) and we look forwards to the time in the not-to-distant future when we can share the bounteous year that nature has gifted us with our international tourist friends, too.

-Lightweight safari scarves, each one unique, made by Julia Gomachas of ‘Sew Good’ from upcycled luxury embroidered and sheer fabrics
+Lightweight safari scarves, each one unique, made by Julia Gomachas of ‘Sew Good Namibia’ from upcycled luxury embroidered and sheer fabrics

-In the ‘All Trousers’ section of this blog you will soon find the details of the businesses that have generously supplied us with donated fabric and other resources so that the craftswomen can continue to keep creating the bags and other items that help to support their families.
-However, I couldn’t resist including here a photo of the FIVE big boxes of large hessian coffee sacks delivered to town from the coast, for free, courtesy of Two Beards Coffee and Formula Couriers (https://www.facebook.com/twobeardscoffeeroasters/ and https://www.formulacourier.com/).
+In the ‘All Trousers’ page of this blog you will soon find the details of the businesses that have generously supplied us with donated fabric and other resources so that the craftswomen can continue to keep creating the bags and other items that help to support their families.
+However, I couldn’t resist including here a photo of the FIVE big boxes of large burlap (jute) coffee-bean sacks delivered to Windhoek from the coast, for free, courtesy of Two Beards Coffee and Formula Courier Services.
 Their selfless determination to see us supplied with a new type of material for upcycling so that we can add to the range of products we offer is just one example of the generosity flowing freely between Namibians right across country.

 Green is in ‘Vogue’

-Magazines are ‘stuck on the truck’ currently, as we say here in Namibia – a nation that is compelled to source so many of its consumer goods from South Africa and where, at the time of writing, cross-border imports have pretty much ceased to exist.
+Magazines are ‘stuck on the truck’ currently, as we say here in Namibia – a nation that is compelled to source so many of its consumer goods from South Africa and where, at the time of writing, the flow of cross-border imports has pretty much ceased completely.
 The copy of British ‘Vogue’ I recently picked up off a very empty shelf at the store (my guilty-pleasure luxury in these trying times) was an issue from way back in April this year so it represented a sort of distorted lens through which to view the recent, pre-Covid past.

 With a (fairly new, fairly young) Editor-in-Chief in Edward Enninful OBE, and refreshing insights into the future of the fashion industry, I wasn’t surprised to see that the publication has created a new role, that of Contributing Sustainability Editor, in order to focus on the ways in which designers and manufacturers will be meeting the challenge of waste in a world growing increasingly conscious of the costs of instant-gratification consumerism.

-The ‘Sew Good’ project recently received an amazing donation of hunters’ camouflage clothing, which was the starting point for the creation of this one-off shopping bag.
+The ‘Sew Good Namibia’ project recently received an amazing donation of new, high-quality hunters’ camouflage clothing, which was the starting point for the creation of this one-off shopping bag.

-This growing global awareness has repercussions for all producers – large and small, industrial and artisanal – who work with fabric, as people begin to reject the purchase of throwaway items of clothing (and other such goods) meant to be discarded after one season.
+This growing global awareness has repercussions for all producers – large and small, industrial and artisanal – who work with fabric, as people begin to reject the purchase of throwaway items of ‘fast fashion’ clothing (and other such goods) meant to be discarded after one season (or even one use!)

-This has led me to think about how we can conceptualise what we do as we progress to selling unique products online for specific customers.
-It’s also clear that we need to make a wider range of goods for ‘small money’ for events such as @finkensteinbushmarket so that younger customers can purchase our items and cash-strapped locals can still treat themselves to something sustainably-made and truly lovely.
+This has led me to think about how we can conceptualise, and capture in a meaningful phrase, what we do as we progress to selling unique products online for specific customers.
+It’s also clear that we need to make a wider range of goods for ‘small money’ for events such as the Finkenstein Bush Market, so that younger customers can purchase our items and cash-strapped locals can still treat themselves to something sustainably-made and truly lovely.

 “BUY it because it’s beautiful